 School/department: School of Life Sciences

-Hours: Full time.
+Hours: Full time or part time hours considered.
 Requests for flexible working options will be considered subject to need for experimental lab access.

 Location: Brighton, United Kingdom

 Salary: from £35,333 to £42,155 per annum, depending on experience, pro rata if part time

 Closing date: 01 March 2023.
 Applications must be received by midnight of the closing date.